This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 - Provides a convenient way to track the performance of stocks of companies with a record of growing their dividends each year.

-VIG has almost 200 individual dividend stock holdings.
+VIG has plenty of good dividend stocks with almost 200 holdings.
 That’s right; you get nearly 200 dividend stocks with one single purchase.

 The 10 largest holdings comprise 35% of the fund’s investments.
 So, by looking at the top 10, we can get a pretty good feel for VIG on an overall basis.

-VIG’s 10 largest stock holdings are shown in the chart below.
+VIG’s 10 largest individual dividend stock holdings are shown in the chart below.
 Many of them are members of the Dividends Deluxe model portfolio.

 And I have linked them to my dividend stock review in case you are interested in any of these specific stocks.